 What’s happened to my supplier TOR Water?

 TOR Water entered into the newly deregulated water market as a new supplier in April 2017.
-TOR Water focussed on providing water supply to businesses located in the South West of England.
+TOR Water focused on providing water supply to businesses located in the South West of England.

 A water supplier’s role is to invoice businesses they serve for their use of water and provide them with customer services.
-A retailer will pay the local wholesaler for physically providing the infrastructure and maintenance of the water network.
+Also referred to as retailers, these companies will pay the local wholesaler for physically providing the infrastructure and maintenance of the water network.